 Pack necessary medicines and prescriptions and keep in your carry on bag if you will need them in the first week.
 Bring a copy of your prescriptions with the generic name of the drug.
 If any medications contain narcotics, carry a doctor's letter attesting to your need to take them.
 Work with your program to make sure your medications are legal in your host country!

 Pack items that you take for granted may not be readily accessible or of differing quality.
-This includes contact solution, over the counter medicines, contraceptives, sanitary napkins and tampons.
+This includes contact solution, over the counter medicines, contraceptives, sanitary napkins, tampons, and hair products.
 You may want to bring antacid or anti-diarrhea medication for an upset stomach and traveler's diarrhea.

 Don't pack: All of your valuables in one spot.
 Keep a portion of cash and a backup I.D. in another safe location when traveling.